lwasser/DC-SEA-Python-OldWorkingRepo/lessons/python/01-starting-with-data.md

 ...
 [35549 rows x 8 columns]
 ```
 We can see, that there were 33,549 rows parsed.
 Each row has 8 associated columns.
 It looks like  the `read_csv` function in Pandas read our file properly.
 However, we haven't saved any data to memory so we can work with it.
 We need to assign the DataFrame to a variable.
 Remember that a variable is a name for a value, such as `x`, or  `data`.
-We can create a new variable simply by assigning a value to it using `=`.
+We can create a new object with a variable name by assigning a value to it using `=`.

 Let's call the imported survey data, "dat":